 Rural residential stewardship, Alyssa Metro

-Living with wildlife, Alberta Parks & Friends of Elk Island Society
+Living with wildlife, Brian Orr, Alberta Parks, and Brian Eaton, Friends of Elk Island Society

 Networking and trade show